Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 Constructing special shape functions by solving local problems to capture certain behavior of solutions can be traced back to the fundamental work of Babu\v{s}ka et al. in~\cite{1994BabuskaCalozOsborn,1983BabuskaOsborn}.
 In particular, for a 1D case, the basis functions in~\cite{1994BabuskaCalozOsborn,1983BabuskaOsborn} are the solutions of

 subject to some boundary conditions at the ending points $a,b$.
 It could be considered as the local problems of VEM with variable coefficients.
-Due to the trivial 1D geometry, solutions of \eqref{1D_loc} can be expressed as $\int_a^x \beta^{-1}(x) \dd x$.
+Due to the trivial 1D geometry, solutions of \eqref{1D_loc} can be expressed as $\int_a^x \beta^{-1}(s) \dd s$.
 When $\beta$ is a piecewise constant function, they become exactly the 1D IFE functions~\cite{1998Li}.
 Namely, for this case, the 1D VEM and IFE spaces are identical, but they are distinguished in higher dimensions due to more complicated geometry.
 From this point of view, on one hand, the proposed IVEM is a more straightforward generalization of the early approach of Babu\v{s}ka et al. On the other hand, the conventional IFE space is also important to provide robust local approximation capabilities, and thus is suitable for constructing projections.

 We also note that the newly constructed $H^1$ virtual element space is similar to the multiscale finite element space in~\cite{2010ChuGrahamHou} in the sense that local interface problems are used to develop the approximation spaces.
-In both approaches, standard polynomials on interface elements cannot be used to approximate the solutions to these local interface problems due to the nonsmoothness across the interface.
+In both approaches, standard non-piecewise polynomials on interface elements cannot be used to approximate the solutions to these local interface problems due to the jump conditions across the interface.
 In~\cite{2010ChuGrahamHou}, the authors generate a local mesh and use standard finite element functions for approximation.
-In this work, we propose projecting the virtual spaces to IFE spaces consisting of piecewise polynomials that can accurately capture the jump conditions.
+Here we propose projecting the virtual element spaces to IFE spaces consisting of piecewise polynomials that can accurately capture the jump conditions.
 We will show that, similar to the conventional VEM, these projections are indeed computable directly through the DoFs.